 DIY Fall and Christmas Wood sign that is reversible so less product and more storage for other signs!

-This sign is 2 foot by 3 foot and takes up nice space on my mantel.
+This sign is 2 feet by 3 feet and takes up nice space on my mantel.
 What’s great is I saved a fortune by creating this myself!
 This sign is reversible which is cost-effective and takes up less storage space too!

 Stick around and check out how to create a Fall and Christmas sign on your own for much less than to buy it in-store or online.